UW-APL-EIS/tupelo/UserGuide.md

 $ cd cli

-Next, create a disk image from scratch to use as unmanaged data.
+Next, create a disk image from scratch to use as unmanaged data (or use any disk iamges you have handy).
 On Linux (and MacOS?) at least

 $ dd if=/dev/sda of=DISKIMAGE bs=1M count=4096

 will copy the first 4GB of your actual hard drive into a local file ./DISKIMAGE.
+You may have sudo this if your user cannot read /dev/sda.
 Of course this is NOT a valid filesystem, since we have cropped/truncated the disk at 4GB!

-To create a disk image in which there is a valid file system, and then add some local file into that filesystem, we can create a 'filesystem in a file', like this (on Linux/MacOS??)
+To create a disk image in which there is a valid file system, and then add some local file content into that filesystem, we can create a 'filesystem in a file', like this (on Linux/MacOS??)

 $ dd if=/dev/zero of=FILESYSTEM bs=1M count=4096
 $ losetup -f